UBC-MDS/DSCI_522_Salary-vs-College/README.md

     b.
 Look the different salaries: starting salary, mid-career salary, etc.
     c.
 Create plots to visualise the distributions of the data

-2. If we find any patterns/differences in groups, we will validate/quantify them using hypothesis testing.
-For example, we could look for differences in the variables (school region, type, degree) that may impact graduates' salaries using ANOVA.
+2. If we find any patterns/differences amongst the groups, we will generate a hypothesis and test it.
+We will use one-way ANOVA to test for whether any significant differences in salary exist amongst groups of interest (school regions, type, degrees).
+We will use post hoc testing (tukey pairwise comparisons) to determine which group is different from the others.

 ### Potential summaries and visualizations